New Year’s Eve drunk driving victim forgets family, warns against drunk driving

 WICHITA, Kan.
-(KSNW) – New Years’ Eve is notorious for being a day when people drive under the influence.
-Numbers from the DUI Victims Center of Kansas said 42% of fatal crashes on New Years’ Eve involve a driver under the influence compared to 14% the rest of the year.
+(KSNW) — New Year’s Eve is notorious for being a day when people drive under the influence.
+Numbers from the DUI Victims Center of Kansas show that 42% of fatal crashes on New Year’s Eve involve a driver under the influence compared to 14% the rest of the year.

 The driver had lost control of the car.
 It rolled over three times.